-We continue to establish and monitor the need for our services from, evaluation surveys, informal discussions with our Members, surveys of people over 50, with whom we engage at events for the older people and with Volunteer Representatives, who attend Trustee Board meetings bringing suggestions from Members and other volunteers.
-The number of older people accessing the centre has been maintained, with new members replacing those, who have moved away or are now unable to attend.
 This level of membership indicates a continuing strong need for the services and facilities we provide.
-Although we continued to produce an informative weekly news update for our Members, many of our Members, now have email addresses enabling us to email weekly updates about our services and events, thus reducing printing costs and providing information more quickly.
-We also provide information about our activities and classes on our Website, which is regularly updated.
-Our Newsletter may also be accessed from the website together with details of forthcoming events.
-We actively use the social media including Facebook and Twitter and Youtube, which includes a short information video about the Centre.
+Many of our Members now have email addresses enabling us to email weekly updates about our services and events, thus reducing printing costs and providing information more quickly.
+We also provide information about our activities and classes on our Website, Our quarterly Newsletter may also be accessed from the website together with details of forthcoming events and copies are kept at the Centre along with the Charity's brochure and group/ class listings for members and visitors to take away.
+We actively use social media including Facebook and are reconstructing our web site (Oct 2018).